yral-dapp/hot-or-not-backend-canister/documentation/yral_feed.md

 ### What are the deprecation from Old Feed (home / Hot-or-Not) ?

 - separate Hot-or-Not feed is deprecated.
-- can bet on Hot-or-Not feed
+- earlier, user could bet on Hot-or-Not feed.
+Now that is gone.

 ### What are the new features in new Yral Feed ?

 - Two feeds get merged into one
-- Can bet on one common feed
+- now, user Can bet on one common feed. (called yral_feed)

 ### As a User, changes in new Yral feed. (design changes)